 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 Medications can be extremely hard to obtain in the DPRK.
 Take enough prescription medicine with you to last for the duration of your visit so you remain in good health.
-Always carry on your person a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Always carry a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 Before you leave Australia, check if your medication is legal in each country you're travelling to.